 The Workers’ Party governed Brazil for more than 13 years under President Luiz Inacio Lula da Silva, from 2003 to 2011, and his successor Dilma Rousseff, from 2011 to 2016.

 Lula, as he is popularly known, left office with a 83% approval rating, after his policies helped lift millions of Brazilians out of poverty.

 Many politicians, including Lula, were caught in a wide-ranging, 4-year anti-graft probe known as “Operation Car Wash.”
 He was arrested in April and given a 12-year sentence for corruption and money laundering.

 Despite the arrest, Lula was running for a third term and leading in the polls until he was barred from running by the country’s top electoral court in September.
 His running mate, Haddad, replaced him on the ballot and became his party’s default candidate.

-Voting is compulsory in Brazil, which means everyone must submit a ballot on Election Day.
-Some undecided voters, like Sao Paulo resident Mauricio Soares, are choosing to vote null or blank.
+Voting is compulsory in Brazil, but some undecided voters, like Sao Paulo resident Mauricio Soares, had chosen to vote null or blank.

 “The decision of voting null came after a lot of thought and I am firm in my decision,” Soares told CNN.
 “I am not neutral.
 I am positioning myself against both candidates.”

 Teixeira, the professor, said the winner must bridge the divide caused by the campaign.